 An unmarried father faces a variety of hurdles when it comes to choices and involvement in his child's life.
 While every parent's situation is different, some circumstances can result in fathers missing out on their child's growth or being isolated from their child.

-- Unmarried fathers are often times left off of the child’s birth certificate
+- Their names being left off the child’s birth certificate

-- Unmarried fathers have no inherent rights to visitation or custody
+- No inherent rights to visitation or custody

-- Unmarried fathers have no say-so in major decisions regarding their child such as education, medical treatment or religion
+- No say in major decisions regarding their child's education, medical treatment, or religion